mothership-ec/cog/src/Message/Cog/Console/readme.md

-# Tasks
+# Console component

+The console component is split into two areas Tasks and Commands.
+This document mostly deals with Tasks as they are

+## What is a Task?

-Tasks in Mothership are units of work which run independently from a page request.
+Tasks in Cog are units of work which run independently from a page request.
 This might be via a cronjob at regular intervals, as part of a queue or message system, by a post-receive hook after a deploy, or just manually by a developer.
+In the past we managed these using adhoc scripts in `/utility_scripts` but the Task system provides a structured platform with helpful methods.

-Examples jobs could be:
+Examples tasks could be:

-- regenerating some cached content.
+- Regenerating some cached content.
-- requesting an resource or time intensive external API.
+- Requesting an resource or time intensive external API.
-- processing items in a queue.
+- Processing items in a queue.
-- emailing the output of a report to a client
+- Emailing the output of a report to a client
-- porting items from a CSV file into the database
+- Porting items from a CSV file into the database

 ## Running tasks

-Tasks are run via Mothership's console using the `task:run` command like so:
+Tasks are run via Cog's console using the `task:run` command like so:

-    $ bin/mothership task:run core:clean_tmp_data
+    $ bin/cog task:run core:clean_tmp_data

 ## File structure

-Tasks can sit anywhere within modules but for consistency we recommend keeping them in a `/Task` directory e.g `Mothership/Core/Task/SendOrderData.php`.
+Tasks can sit anywhere within modules but for consistency we recommend keeping them in a `/Task` directory e.g `Message/CMS/Task/SendOrderData.php`.
 The file's name must match the PHP class that is contained within it as per the PSR-0 spec.

 ## Class structure

-Here's the bare minimum needed for a task that would be part of the `Mothership\Core` module:
+Here's the bare minimum needed for a task that would be part of the `Cog\Core` module:

-	namespace Mothership\Core\Task;
+	namespace Message\CMS\Task;

-	use Mothership\Framework\Console\Task;
+	use Message\Cog\Console\Task;

 	class SendOrderData extends Task
 	{